Skip to content

 Free collision data from Crashmap

 You can get free basic collision data from crashmap.
 This basic data shows you the number of accidents and the levels of severity.
 It doesn't give the detail needed to understand the causes of the accidents and what measures (if any) could be useful.
-It is only updated annually.
+It is only updated annually and may not have data in the most recent year(s).

 Highways - Cheshire East Council Report a problem online